Locating the Core-Mantle Boundary using Oscillations of Atmospheric Neutrinos: Summary and Concluding Remarks

 In this study, we have found that the NOLR/ parametric resonance effects play a crucial role in measuring the radius of the CMB.
 Note that the NOLR/ parametric resonance comes into picture because of the contrast in the density of core and mantle, and specific relation between oscillation phases gained by neutrinos during their travel in mantle and core.
 Such quantum mechanical effects are possible with neutrino oscillations where details of phase change along the neutrino path are important, but not with neutrino absorption where only the integrated matter profile encountered along the path is relevant.
 Therefore, neutrino oscillations have a great potential for probing the internal structure of Earth, owing to the current precision of neutrino oscillation parameters.

 The large amount of data from the next-generation atmospheric neutrino experiments like ORCA, IceCube/DeepCore/Upgrade, Hyper-K, DUNE, and P-ONE will significantly enhance the prospects of neutrino oscillation tomography of Earth.
-This will augment the gravitational measurements and seismic studies to give us a clearer picture of the internal structure of Earth.
-Since neutrino oscillations are sensitive to the electron number densities, as opposed to the gravitational and seismic measurements that are sensitive to the baryonic number densities and material properties of the Earth's interior, the information from the neutrino data will be complementary to these traditional probes.
+Over time, this data will augment the gravitational measurements and seismic studies to give us a clearer picture of the internal structure of Earth.
+Since neutrino oscillations are sensitive to the electron number densities, as opposed to the gravitational and seismic measurements that are sensitive to the baryonic number densities and material properties of the Earth's interior, neutrino data will provide independent and complementary information to these traditional probes.